UAE pardons Briton sentenced to life for spying

 Hedges was arrested on May 5 at Dubai airport.

-A lawyer had been appointed to defend Hedges who was also allowed to speak to his family repeatedly during his detention, the official said.
+Lamki said a lawyer had been appointed to defend Hedges who was also allowed to speak to his family repeatedly during his detention.

+The presidential pardon came in response to a letter by Hedges's family delivered by a British official, he said.

 UAE state minister for foreign affairs Anwar Gargash said the pardon allowed the two countries to refocus to developing their relations.